SydneyTrang/derrick/_posts/2020-04-26-boardparty-games-i've-played-and-want-to-try.md

 ---
 Last Updated: May 10th, 2020

-A list to compile my board/party game experience and what I want to try/play in the future as of
+A list to compile my board/party game experience and what I want to play in the future.

 ---

 **What I've Played**

 Board Games:
+* Anomia
 * Apples to Apples
 * Avalon
 * Betrayal at House on the Hill